ResearchScientist/Notes-UX/Tooling/User Story.md

 # Benefits

-- help personalize the pitches to steakholders
+- help personalize the pitches to stakeholders
 - when comparing various user stories they help prioritize design goals

 # Format